 Studies have shown that when a woman feels supported during childbirth, she feels empowered and is more confident in her abilities to parent.
 That is called “mothering the mother” and it is what GALS is setting out to do.

-Today, GALS has expanded into the community to connect volunteers with prenatal and postpartum clients, through partnerships and collaborations with Any Baby Can, Pregnancy and Postpartum Health Alliance of Texas and Travis County Sheriff’s Office.
+Today, GALS has expanded into the community to connect volunteers with prenatal and postpartum clients, through past and present partnerships and collaborations with Any Baby Can, Pregnancy and Postpartum Health Alliance of Texas and Travis County Sheriff’s Office.

 We want Austin to be a city that supports ALL our mothers and children!

 Through receiving support during their childbirth experience, women will have an increased belief and trust in themselves and their innate ability to mother, and it will be enough to change the culture of the community and create an infinite impact on the families of tomorrow.